PierrunoYT/multiconverter/CONTRIBUTING.md

 Thank you for your interest in contributing to MultiConverter!
 We welcome contributions from everyone, whether you're fixing bugs, adding features, improving documentation, or helping with translations.

+MultiConverter supports multiple file formats including images, documents, and has planned support for audio, video, and archive formats.
+We're always looking for contributors to help expand format support and improve conversion quality.

 ## 🚀 Getting Started

 ### Prerequisites